Sorrento vs Positano: An Honest Comparison from Someone Who’s Stayed in Both

 11. Food, restaurants & prices

-Food is good in both places, but the experience — and the bill — can feel very different.
+Food is good in both places, but the experience — and the bill — feel very different once you’re actually there.

 12. What suits you best?